It is today! Make sure to join the online Launch Event.

 Dig into the architecture and internals of Microsoft Dynamics AX 2012 R3 - with firsthand insights from the team that designed and developed it.
 Deepen your knowledge of the underlying frameworks, components, and tools - and deliver custom ERP applications with the extensibility and performance your business needs.
 Useful for Microsoft Dynamics AX solution developers at all levels, this guide will provide max benefit to those who understand OOP, relational database, and Transact-SQL concepts.

-And this time it comes with a picture of tool on the cover that I’ve actually used before – but I must admit never in a work related situation!
+And this time it comes with a picture of a tool on the cover that I’ve actually used before – but I must admit (so far) never in a work related situation!

 Today is a big day for the engineering teams at Microsoft working on R3.
 We are reaching the important ZBB milestone.
 ZBB is one of the final internal checkpoints before releasing.
 It signals that there are zero active product defects known and planned for the release.
 Reaching ZBB is by no means an easy win.
 It requires maintaining a bug fix rate higher than the bug discovery rate for a lengthy period of time.
 It also requires significant coordination and team collaboration to have all teams reach this criteria at the same time.